tESS RENÉ

 This simple practice activates your orienting reflex: a primal brain function that checks for safety.
 You’re reminding your body: “I’m here, now.
 I can handle this moment.”

 Try this tweak: As you name what you see, let your eyes pause for a beat on something pleasant or neutral.
 A colour, a texture, a shape.
 That moment of interest helps your nervous system find safety signals.
+Orienting to the senses calms panic: see also the → National Institute of Mental Health grounding guide

-Want to go even deeper?
-My free guide 7 Days of Regulation offers daily practices to help calm your nervous system and build emotional steadiness. → Grab your copy here
+7 Days of Regulation is a free guide of daily practices that calm your nervous system and give emotional steadiness.

 Free download on calming the nervous system in an article by Tess Rene Coaching